davidly/m68/README.md

     * e68.s and sieve68.s: 68000 assembly versions of these benchmarks
     * tchk.s: validates the chk instruction since I can't get the compilers to generate code using it
     * m.bat/m.sh: builds C apps
-    * ma.bat/ma.sh: builds .s assembly apps
+    * ma.bat/ma.sh: builds .s assembly apps that link with the C runtime
+    * maa.bat/maa.sh: builds .s assembly apps that don't require the C runtime
+    * mf.bat/mf.sh: builds C apps that use floating point
     * mall.bat/mall.sh and runall.bat/runall.sh: builds and runs all test cases

 cpmcv11 and cpmcv12 folders: